 The following notes are available in the Records section of the patient chart, from the Patient Record Actions drop-down.

-Initial Examination (IE) – used during the first visit or initial encounter with the patient.
+Initial Examination (IE) – When a patient starts treatment an Initial Examination is required in each case during the first visit or initial encounter with the patient.
 You will cover medical history, diagnosis, tests and measurements, problems and goals, and create a Plan of Care (POC), as well as have the option to include treatment and billing codes.
-Documentation in each case must start with an IE.
+Click here for detailed instructions.

-Placeholder IE – While this technically isn't its own note type, you should create a placeholder IE when you have a patient that is changing insurance mid-treatment or you are transitioning patients from a different EMR.
-Click here for instructions.
+Placeholder IE – While technically this isn't its own note type, you should create a placeholder IE when you have a patient that is changing insurance mid-treatment or you are transitioning patients from a different EMR.
 You do not need to include treatment and billing codes.

-Daily Note (DN) – used for documenting a general therapy session when there were no significant changes to the patient’s diagnosis or status.
+Daily Note (DN) – Daily Notes are used for documenting a general therapy session when there were no significant changes to the patient’s diagnosis or status.
 You can document how they are feeling and what activities and treatments were performed that day.

-Recertification Note (RN) – generally used when the patient’s Plan of Care has expired and additional certification is needed from the referring physician to continue treatment.
+Recertification Note (RN) – Generally, Recertification Notes are used when the patient’s Plan of Care has expired and additional certification is needed from the referring physician to continue treatment.
 You can perform tests and measurements like on a PN and you can create a new POC in the note to send to the physician.

 Re-Examination (RE) – used when there is a significant change in the patient’s status or a new diagnosis code is added.
 For example, a patient being treated for shoulder pain falls and is re-injured; perform a re-exam to document the current status of the shoulder.
 Additionally, if a patient has a significant gap in regularly scheduled therapy, you will re-examine the patient to determine the continued need for and direction of therapy.

-Quick Discharge (Discharge Note) – used if a patient does not return for treatment and you want to close the case.
+Quick Discharge (Discharge Note) – A Quick Discharge is used if a patient does not return for treatment and you want to close the case.
 This is not a billed visit.
 Briefly document why the case is closed, for example, the patient moves or decides not to return for treatment.
 If the patient does return for treatment at a later date, we recommend opening a new case.

-Note: You can quick discharge a patient case before you've completed an evaluation if you need to close the case but do not want to inactivate or discharge the patient.
+Note: You can quickly discharge a patient case before you've completed an evaluation if you need to close the case but do not want to inactivate or discharge the patient.

-Re-open Case - this action only becomes available once the case has been discharged.
-Choose this option to re-open the case, this will put the discharge note in pending, allowing you to update whatever you need to.
-When select Discharge Case from the patient record actions dropdown to return the case to Discharged.
+Re-open Case - Only available once the case has been discharged.
+When you choose to re-open the case, this action puts the discharge note in pending, allowing you to update whatever you need to.
+Then, select Discharge Case from the patient record actions dropdown to return the case to Discharged.

-Case Note – a brief, non-billable note used to record information that does not necessarily relate to treatment.
-Some examples: a patient needs an explanation for missing work; a student-athlete needs a note stating they can return to sports; a case manager needs your opinion on the patient.
+Case Note – a brief, non-billable note used to record clinically relevant information that does not necessarily relate to treatment.
+You can add a Case Note when: a patient needs an explanation for missing work; a student-athlete needs a note stating they can return to sports; a case manager needs your opinion on the patient.
 Case Notes are officially part of the patient’s medical record and cannot be deleted.
 However, you can addend case notes.